-A proposed relief road will reduce traffic on the town's historic High Street creating an attractive environment for businesses, pedestrians, cyclists and shoppers which will revitalise this part of the centre.
+Enhancements to the road network will reduce traffic on the town's historic High Street, creating an attractive environment for businesses, pedestrians, cyclists and shoppers, revitalising this part of the centre.

-- A mix of uses; including retail, leisure, commercial, cultural and community; will be delivered through the redevelopment of key sites; including the Red Rose Shopping Centre, Brassington Avenue and Station Street.
-The potential for a new community hub will be explored. - The success of the Town Centre's festival programmes, restaurant quarter along Birmingham Road and its thriving evening economy will continue to be supported, with improvements to the public realm facilitated by the redirection of through traffic. - New residential development will play an important role and will capitalise on the popularity of recent developments within the Town Centre, such as Royal Sutton Place, supporting the vibrancy and liveability of the centre.
+- A mix of uses; including retail, leisure, commercial, cultural and community will be delivered through the redevelopment of key sites; including the Red Rose Shopping Centre, Brassington Avenue and Station Street.
+The potential for a new community hub will be explored. - The success of the town centre's festival programmes, restaurant quarter along Birmingham Road and its thriving evening economy will continue to be supported, with improvements to the public realm aided by the redirection of through-traffic. - New residential development will play an important role and will capitalise on the popularity of recent developments within the town centre, such as Royal Sutton Place, supporting the vibrancy and liveability of the centre.

-- The creation of a dedicated public transport interchange will enable the centre to become completely pedestrianised, facilitating easier movement by foot and by bike around the core area. - A high quality walking and cycling link between the rail station and the centre will create a direct, safe and pleasant route. - The shopping experience on the High Street will be improved through a reduction in traffic through the delivery of the relief road.
-This will allow widening of the pavement, creating a safer walking and cycling environment through the heart of the historic core of Sutton Coldfield.
+- The creation of a dedicated public transport interchange will reduce vehicle movements in the centre, facilitating easier movement by foot and by bike around the core area.
+Connections between the town centre and the wider area could be further enhanced through the reopening of the Sutton Park rail line, which, if realised, could improve links to Streetly, Walsall and towards Castle Vale and Birmingham.
+Any loss of trees as a result of the scheme will be mitigated through planting elsewhere. - A proposed Sprint route will link the new residential development at Langley with the town centre. - A high quality walking and cycling link between the rail station and the centre will create a direct, safe and pleasant route. - The shopping experience on the High Street will be enhanced through improvements to the highway, creating a safer walking and cycling environment through the heart of the historic core of Sutton Coldfield.
 Parking provision will be reviewed as part of delivering these enhancements.